 Bottom Trawling

-Given that many countries prohibit this action, it usually takes place in unregulated, international waters.
-There are a lot of species that aren’t even targeted that are caught in these nuts, and it can cause significant damage to the marine environment.
-Overall, the results of bottom trawling can be devastating for numerous types of marine life.
+Since many countries prohibit this action, it usually occurs in unregulated, international waters.
+Many species that aren’t even targeted are caught in these nuts, and this can cause significant damage to the marine environment.
+Overall, the results of bottom trawling can devastate numerous types of marine life.Â

 Cyanide Fishing

 The good news is that cyanide fishing is illegal in most countries; however, there are numerous locations where it is still used.
-There are some portions of the world that are unregulated, and these devastating practices can still be used to catch fish.
-Of note, cyanide fishing can also cause irreparable harm to coral reefs.
+Some portions of the world are unregulated, and these devastating practices can still be used to catch fish.
+Of note, cyanide fishing can also cause irreparable harm to coral reefs.Â

 Blast Fishing

-It can completely destroy the food ecosystem of a specific environment, leading to ripple effects.
-Of note, this is also an incredibly dangerous practice for people, as individuals in the area can also be damaged by the blast.
+It can destroy the food ecosystem of a specific environment, leading to ripple effects.
+Of note, this is also an incredibly dangerous practice for people, as individuals in the area can also be damaged by the blast.Â

 Ghost Fishing

 Ghost fishing often refers to the collateral impacts of overfishing itself.
-Sometimes, when fishermen are done with the net, they simply drop it in the ocean.
+Sometimes, when fishermen are done with the net, they drop it in the ocean.
 It does not dissolve when it enters the water.

-Instead, it has the capacity to catfish even after it hits the ocean floor.
+Instead, it can catfish even after it hits the ocean floor.
 It can kill numerous marine animals in the process, ensnaring numerous others who may suffer serious injuries.
+It is critical for fishermen to dispose of their fishing gear safely.
+That way, they do not harm unsuspecting fish.

-Clearly, there are a lot of examples of overharvesting and overexploitation.
-The impacts of these practices can be severe, and they can harm plant and animal life all over the world.
-Fortunately, measures are being taken to limit the impact of these activities.
+There are many examples of overharvesting and overexploitation.
+These practices can have severe impacts on plant and animal life worldwide.
+Fortunately, measures are being taken to limit the impact of these activities.Â

 What can be done to Mitigate Overharvesting and Overexploitation?